 A summary of the commitments is also available in Appendix 5 of Book I.

 - Extra-Financial Criteria Investment Risk

 - Equity Risk

 - Liquidity Risk

 - Small Cap, Specialised or Restricted Sectors Risk

-- Specific risks related to investments in Mainland China

-- Changes in PRC taxation risk

-- Risks related to Stock Connect

 For an overview of generic risks, please refer to the Appendix 3 of Book I of the Prospectus.